antvis/G6/README.en-US.md

 ## Features (5.0 Alpha)

+- Extensionable: All the modules (seven types) are integrated as plugins;
+- Style and animation standards, supports level of details (see the graph below);
 - Beautiful Built-in Theme and cound be customized (see the graph below);
 - Layouts with Great Performance: More than 10 layout algorithms, supports GPU and Rust parallel computing, and custom layouts;
 - Steerable Interactions: More than 10 basic interaction behaviors ;